cs50/labs/caesar/README.md

 1. Prompt user for plaintext
 1. Iterate over each character of the plaintext:
     1. If it is an uppercase letter, rotate it, preserving case, then print out the rotated character
-    1. If it is a lowercase letter, shift it, preserving case, then print out the rotated character
+    1. If it is a lowercase letter, rotate it, preserving case, then print out the rotated character
     1. If it is neither, print out the character as is
 1. Print a newline